Nursing

 NUR 209 : Concepts for Healthcare Transition Students

-This course focuses on application of nursing concepts to assist health care professionals to transition into the role of the registered nurse.
+This course focuses on the application of nursing concepts to assist health care professionals to transition into the role of the registered nurse.
 Emphasis in this course is placed on evidenced based clinical decision making and nursing concepts provided in a family and community context for a variety of health alterations across the lifespan.

 Credits